isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-If all of the members of a type are safe for move assignment, the default generated move assignment operator will be safe too.
+If all of the members of a type are safe for move-assignment, the default generated move-assignment operator will be safe too.

     X& operator=(X&& a) = default;